 Before you begin answering these questions, make yourself a nice cup of coffee or tea, get your favorite notebook or planner and make yourself comfortable.

 Are you comfortable?
-Right, now start answering these questions, to have you best adventure, yet.
+Right, now start answering these questions, to have your best adventure, yet.

 - Where do I want to go?
-This is the most important question, without it all the other questions is irrelevant.
+This is the most important question, without it all the other questions are irrelevant.
 Make a note if it is a local or international destination.

 - How long do I want to go?
 For a weekend?
 For the whole summer vacation?
 A quick getaway?
 You decide…